Just because you’ve made the (wise) decision to feed your dog a higher-quality food doesn’t mean that finding the right one is going to be easy.

 Royal Canin vs. Blue Buffalo Comparison

-In order to give you a better idea of how the two foods stack up next to one another, we compared them head-to-head in the following categories:
+In order to give you a better idea of how the two dog foods compare next to one another, we looked at them head-to-head in the following categories:

 Blue Buffalo should be the winner here.
 They use high-quality meat as their first ingredient, whereas Royal Canin often relies on animal by-product meal.

 Think about it this way: do you think you could tell the difference between a prime cut of steak and a hunk of low-grade meat?
 So can your dog.

 Likewise, the fact that Blue Buffalo uses such better meat means they have a more nutritional value.
 The inferior meat that makes up animal by-products is often stripped of many important nutrients.

 Beyond that, Blue Buffalo puts other high-quality ingredients in their dog foods, like kale, cranberries, and more.
 All of these help it blow Royal Canin out of the water from a nutritional perspective.

 Royal Canin tends to be a little cheaper, but not by as much as you’d expect, given the lower quality of their ingredients.